scottymcandrew/se-flappy-bird/README.md

+# Vibe Coding FTW!
+This was a bargain at $1.88 using Claude Code!

 # Flappy Sales: Technical Trials

 A fun, pixel-art style game where you play as a pre-sales Solutions Engineer navigating through pesky Account Executives trying to clash your calendar!